 I have worked for Wish of a Lifetime for 6 years.
-We’re a non-profit organization based out of Denver, CO that grants life-enriching wishes to seniors across the country and shares their incredible stories to further inspire future generations.
-I have had the privilege of getting to know some really amazing seniors and have heard stories that would blow you away.
+We’re a non-profit organization based out of Denver, CO that grants life-enriching wishes to older adults across the country and shares their incredible stories to further inspire future generations.
+I have had the privilege of getting to know some really amazing older adults and have heard stories that would blow you away.
 I have had the honor of working with war heroes, I have reunited three sisters (ages 101, 104 and 110), I have reconnected two high school sweethearts 75 years later; you get the idea – I’ve seen some really inspiring things.
 That’s why when I received an application for a man named David in Ruidoso, NM to meet some rodeo clown I had never heard of, I didn’t think much of it.
 Of course, this changed.

 David McMath grew up in Fort Worth, TX and got into the rodeo scene when he was a sophomore in high school.
 He started riding horses bareback, then went on to bull-riding and eventually drifted into being a barrel man (the guy who crouches down in the barrel and gets drilled by the bull).
 This wasn’t a hobby for the faint of heart.
 Broken bones are a requisite in the rodeo world and making a career of being a “rodeo guy” is as challenging as it gets.
 David would eventually make his way to Texas A&M for a couple of years, before getting married and going to work as a welder.
 While David had left the rodeo scene, the rodeo continued to live inside him.